marmaladeDE/oxsearch-documentation/de/debugging.md

 z.B. die Elasticsearch-Version, installierte Plugins, angelegte Indizes und das Mapping der indizierten Felder.
 Es ist aber auch möglich bestimmte Elasticsearch Dokumente abzurufen oder das Ergebnis eigener Suchanfragen zu ermitteln.

+In this tab you will also be noticed if any of your templates are missing some blocks required by OXSEARCH.[de]